ONSdigital/sdc-int-cc-service/database/README.md

 ## Local setup (on developer laptop)

-Scripts and configuration to setup the database locally
+Scripts and configuration to setup the database locally.
+The setup script MUST be run before you startup the CCSvc.

 ### Create a local docker image of postgres, and a pgadmin client, accessible via the browser